 The Carriage of Goods by Sea Act 1971 qualifies that for contracts falling under that Act (including bills of lading governed by English law), there is no absolute implied term as to seaworthiness.
 The effect of this is to make the carrier's general duty regarding seaworthiness one of exercising 'due diligence'.
-Following Article III.1 of the Hague-Visby Rules, a carrier must exercise due diligence to (1) make the ship seaworthy, (2) properly man, equip and supply the ship, and (3) make holds, refrigerating and cool chambers, and all other parts of the ship in which goods are carried, fit and safe.
+Following Article III.1 of the Hague-Visby Rules, a carrier must exercise due diligence in the following cases:

+- a when making the ship seaworthy; - b when properly manning, equipping and supplying the ship; and - when making holds, refrigerating and cool chambers, and all other parts of the ship in which goods are carried, fit and safe.

 The duty is on the carrier personally and is not delegable to servants, agents or contractors.
 Deck and live animal cargoes are excluded from the provisions of the Hague-Visby Rules.